ShipSoft/FairShip/README.md

 If you have questions or problems, please feel free to contact @olantwin or the
 @SND-LHC/core-developers.
 For troubleshooting and development, we plan to discuss on [Mattermost](https://mattermost.web.cern.ch/sndlhc/channels/software).

+The [snd-software](mailto:snd-software@cern.ch) mailing list can be used to discuss the software and report issues.
+Important annoucements will be made there.

+The [snd-software-notifications](mailto:snd-software-notifications@cern.ch) mailing list will be used for automated notifications from Github and CI/CD etc..

+Both mailing lists are self-subscribe CERN e-groups.

 ### Branches

 <dl>